peteranton1/spring-webapp/docs/README-TDD-for-those-who-dont-need-it.md

 too many failing tests.
 Write a few tests for the development you will be doing today if you get no interruptions.
 But wait.
 You always get interruptions.

-Well the tests that fail today are the tasks to do today, so when returning after an interruption, the failing tests remind you where you were up to and what is left to do today.
+Well the tests that fail today are the tasks left to do, so when returning after an interruption, the failing tests remind you where you were up to and what is left to do today.

-Thus there is no need to write all the tests for the project, up front.
+For this reason, there is no need to write all the tests for the project, up front.
 Just write enough tests to support the next small amount of development you will be doing.
 How about a few tests for the work you intend to do today only?
-When those few tests pass, it is time to repeat the cycle for the next day.
+When those few tests pass, you have completed your cycle.

 ## Customers should approve tests (yeah, right)